 Steps to get a disability parking permit

-If you think you quality, how do you get a disability parking permit?
+If you think you qualify, how do you get a disability parking permit?
 Again, the process depends somewhat on your state or territory.
+And whether you’re aiming for a permanent or temporary disability parking permit.

 However, in most cases the steps follow the same general format: